savq/paq-nvim/README.md

 ## Usage

-In your init.vim (or init.lua), you can write something like:
+In your init.vim or init.lua, you can write something like:

 ```lua
 lua << EOF